firebase/firebase-cpp-sdk/release_build_files/readme.md

 ### Future Release
 -   Changes
-    -   General (Desktop): MacOS SDKs are now built using Xcode 12.2, and include support for ARM-based Mac.
+    -   General (Desktop): MacOS SDKs are now built using Xcode 12.2, and include support for ARM64-based Mac desktops.
+    -   General (iOS): iOS SDKs are now built using Xcode 12.2.
     -   Messaging (Android): Fixes an issue to receive token when initialize the app.
         ([#667](https://github.com/firebase/firebase-cpp-sdk/pull/667)).